graphology/presentations/fosdem2017/presentation.md

 ### Sigma.js

 * Sigma as a rendering engine with *graphology* as a model
-  - More specific functional scope
+  - More specific functional scope (rendering + interactions only)
-  - Less technical debt about SNA / layout algorithms
+  - No more "We need a Pagerank for this rendering engine!" nonsense

 ---

-### Sigma.js
+### Sigma.js (community note)

 * Move from the "some guy's pet project" workflow:
   - More strict and efficient workflow (PRs, review, etc...)